5 Tips for Reducing Cost Per Conversion

 In the case of this campaign, the total spend ($55,925.96) divided by the number of resulting conversions (871) equals a cost per conversion of $64.21.

-Depending on your industry and the average value of a sale, you can determine whether or not your cost per conversion is reasonable.
+Depending on your industry and the average value of a sale, you can determine whether your cost per conversion is reasonable.
 If your company sells $20 shirts, a $64.21 CPC would mean a serious loss.
 But if you’re a contractor and sign projects for several thousand dollars, $64 is a negligible amount to pay for a qualified lead.

 How can you reduce your cost per conversion?